JasonDai1219/Project-Analysis/README.md

 2. Here, we present the scatter plot of timing vs. rating of recipes that takes *more than 180 minutes to work on*:
 <iframe src="assets/minutes_greater_than_180_vs._avg_rating.html" width=800 height=600 frameBorder=0></iframe>

+In the graph of recipes that takes more than 180 minutes(3 hours), we can still see the pattern that more 5 ratings are those recipes that has less time, however, since there are not many recipes that takes time longer than 3 hours, so our analysis would not focus on these recipes.

+---
+## Interesting Aggregate